PrernaSingh01/JavaScript_Learning/README.md

 <hr>

-#Day22 of #100DaysOfCode: Dived deeper into JavaScript arrays today, exploring advanced techniques like array destructuring, spread operator, and array methods like map, filter, and reduce.
+#Day22 of #100DaysOfCode: Dived deeper into JavaScript arrays today, exploring advanced techniques like array destructuring, spread operator, and array methods like map, filter, and reduce. <br>
 Exciting to see the power and versatility of arrays in action! 💪💻